icebert04/icebert04.github.io/_posts/2018-3-17-raffles-the-waffles.md

 So again, you need to have a niche.
 You need to be unique, different and have a specialty on one thing.

 3.) **CONSISTENCY**  =  My last advice is I think the most important part.... **Constancy and Regularity**.
-This where it separates the Men from the Boys or in her case the **Women from the Girls**.
+This is where it separates the Men from the Boys or in her case the **Women from the Girls**.
 A lot of talented people were hot and famous before but unheard-of after because of this.
 You need to keep up with your stories... rain or shine, good times or bad times, in sickness and in health till death you part.